pamatiwari/privacy-policy/index.md

 Tint

-To deliver these functionalities, Phocyyyyy uses multiple trusted pre-trained AI models that process media efficiently and securely.
+To deliver these functionalities, Phorcysty uses multiple trusted pre-trained AI models that process media efficiently and securely.
 We do not sell, rent, or misuse your personal data.
 Our primary goal is to provide high-quality color transformation and enhancement tools for creative and professional use.

-Phocyyyyy may use trusted third-party services such as Google AdMob and Firebase.
+Phorcysty may use trusted third-party services such as Google AdMob and Firebase.
 These services may collect limited technical information (such as device identifiers, crash reports, and usage statistics) to display advertisements, improve app performance, and ensure application stability.

-By using Phocyyyyy, you agree to the collection and use of information in accordance with this Privacy Policy.
+By using Phorcysty, you agree to the collection and use of information in accordance with this Privacy Policy.
 This application is available on the Google Play Store and is intended for users aged 13 years and above.

 # How We Use Information